-A concise, practical resource for executives, physicians, business owners, and families moving to San Antonio.
-Covers only what's specific to a relocation — the rest of the site covers the community itself.
+A concise, practical resource for executives, physicians, business owners, and families moving to San Antonio — covering everything specific to a Dominion relocation.

 San Antonio is one of the few large Texas cities where the luxury segment has not been reshaped by coastal-buyer migration.
 Prices are meaningfully lower than comparable Austin, Dallas, or Houston addresses for homes of similar size and quality.
-Texas has no state income tax, the city has a business climate that attracts executive-level employers (USAA, Valero, H-E-B, and a significant concentration of medical employers in the Medical Center corridor), and the cost of living compares favorably to almost any major metro.
+Texas has no state income tax, the city has a business climate that attracts executive-level employers — USAA, Valero, H-E-B, and a significant concentration of medical employers in the Medical Center corridor — and the cost of living compares favorably to almost any major metro in the United States.

-Within San Antonio, The Dominion remains the most established guard-gated luxury community.
-Founded in 1983 and organized around the Bill Johnston-designed Dominion Country Club, the community offers a combination that is difficult to find elsewhere in the city: 24-hour staffed gate security, a full-service country club inside the community, mature landscaping, and architectural consistency across its many sub-neighborhoods.
+Within San Antonio, The Dominion remains the most established guard-gated luxury community — offering a combination that is difficult to find elsewhere: 24-hour staffed gate security, a full-service country club, mature landscaping, and architectural consistency across its many sub-neighborhoods.

 For a complete overview of the community itself, see the Neighborhood and Country Club pages.
 This page focuses specifically on what makes the relocation itself go smoothly.

 Most out-of-state buyers do not have the time for multiple scouting trips.
-The remote preview process is designed so that by the time you board the plane, you are flying in to visit final-round candidates rather than starting a search from scratch.
+The remote preview process is designed so that by the time you board the plane, you are flying in to visit final-round candidates — not starting a search from scratch.

-The goal is a concentrated 48-hour on-the-ground visit that produces a clear go or no-go decision.
-For buyers on compressed timelines, this is often the difference between a successful relocation and a stalled one.
+The goal is a concentrated 48-hour visit that produces a clear decision.

-Relocating buyers who arrive via private aviation have several options within a short drive of The Dominion:
+Relocating buyers who arrive via private aviation have two excellent options within minutes of The Dominion's gates.

 For relocating executives, proximity to work is usually the second question after the home itself.
 Here is how The Dominion sits relative to San Antonio's major employers and destinations.

-Most relocations fall into one of three timelines: a compressed 30 to 60 day move driven by a new executive role, a planned 6-month transition aligned with a school year, or an open-ended 12 to 18 month search.
-The phases below are the same regardless of timeline — the duration of each phase is what changes.
+Most relocations fall into one of three timelines: compressed 30–60 days, a planned 6-month school-year transition, or an open-ended 12–18 month search.
+The phases below are the same regardless — the duration of each phase is what changes.

 A 45 to 60 minute confidential call to understand your household's priorities, timeline, budget range, architectural preferences, and logistical constraints.
 Followed by a written relocation memo summarizing recommended sub-neighborhoods, price ranges, and preparation next steps.